luxfi/docs/network/docs/nodes/validate/add-a-validator.md

 ---
 tags: [Nodes]
-description: This section provides documents on how to build and maintain a Luxd node, and then validate the Lux network using a Luxd node.
+description: This section provides documents on how to build and maintain a Lux Node, and then validate the Lux Network using a `luxd`.
 sidebar_label: Node ➡️ Validator
 pagination_label: Add a Node to the Validator Set
 sidebar_position: 3